hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	Treat all numbers as floats.

+* cformat neat OR cformat raw

+	neat enables number2float conversion and floating point precision of 2, from displaying numbers perspective.

+	raw shows number cell contents as is by disabling number2float conversion and floating point precision adjustment.

 NOTE: if using =config(cformat... in a spreadsheet, to have maximum chance of getting triggered, put it in the cells A1 or A2 or B1 or B2

 NOTE: the effects of the last cformat formatting rule will persist across files irrespective of if it was triggered explicitly by the user